risc-lab/MANET-Emergency-Communication-System/README.md

 	MAX-DISTANCE = 100 ft
 	DLT = ∅

-	For each person P ∈ G.People {
+	For each Device D ∈ G.People {
-	    MAKE-DISJOINT-CLUSTER-SET(P)
+	    MAKE-DISJOINT-CLUSTER-SET(D)
 	}

 	For each path (u, v) ∈ G.Paths ordered by increasing order by DISTANCE(u, v) {